Native QR Factorization on Programmable Photonic Meshes: Optical QR decomposition

 \subsection{Physical operation}

 When analyzing the asymptotic complexity of our protocols, we adopt the notion of a \emph{physical operation}, defined as any of the following: (i) encoding an input vector via a physical preparation scheme and injecting it into $N$ ports, (ii) reading out $N$ complex outputs, and (iii) reconfiguring tunable elements of the photonic mesh.
-Our QR procedure requires $O(N^2)$ such operations ($N$ column injections and measurements with $O(N)$ elements reconfigurations each) matching the $O(N^2)$ degrees of freedom of a dense matrix and not exceeding the loading cost for X-bar processors \cite{chilesDesignFabricationMetrology2018, xuParallelOpticalCoherent2022, giamougiannisNeuromorphicSiliconPhotonics2023}.
-Light propagation time is negligible in real setting, pedantically, with $O(N)$ propagation time (due to device depth) per vector over $N$ vectors, the total contribution remains $O(N^2)$ and thus consistent with the overall complexity.
+Our QR procedure requires $O(N\log_2 N)$ such operations ($N$ column injections and measurements with $O(\log_2 N)$ independent elements reconfigurations each).